-- 9.1 The Barrister and the Solicitor agree that the Solicitor shall pay the Barrister's fees as described below. - 9.2 In the event of late payment of sums properly due to the Barrister, the Barrister is entitled to interest in accordance with the Late Payment of Commercial Debts (Interest) Act 1998 from the date upon which payment was due to the date of payment. - 9.3 Any invoice setting out the Barrister's fees sent by the Barrister shall state (i) the period it covers, (ii) (where the fees are payable on an hourly rate) an itemised description of the time spent in supplying the Services, (iii) the fees charged, (iv) any disbursements incurred and the cost of those disbursements, and (v) Value Added Tax (or any tax of a similar nature). - 9.4 If, in accordance with these General Terms, the Solicitor requests the Barrister to provide an invoice setting out the Barrister's fees, the Barrister shall provide that invoice promptly.
+9.1 The Barrister and the Solicitor agree that the Solicitor shall pay the Barrister's fees as further described below.

+9.2 In the event of late payment of sums properly due to the Barrister, the Barrister is entitled to interest in accordance with the Late Payment of Commercial Debts (Interest) Act 1998 from the date upon which payment was due to the date of payment.

+9.3 Any invoice setting out the Barrister's fees sent by the Barrister shall state (i) the period it covers, (ii) (where the fees are payable on an hourly rate) an itemised description of the time spent in supplying the Services, (iii) the fees charged, (iv) any disbursements incurred and the cost of those disbursements, and (v) Value Added Tax (or any tax of a similar nature).

-- 9.5 The Barrister shall send to the Solicitor an invoice setting out the Barrister's fees in respect of the Services or part of the Services in accordance with any payment schedule agreed with the Solicitor, promptly on request by the Solicitor or otherwise as may be appropriate given the nature and circumstances of the Case. - 9.6 The Solicitor shall pay to the Barrister any sums properly due on the Barrister's invoice in accordance with any payment schedule agreed by the Solicitor and the Barrister or otherwise within 60 days of receipt by the Solicitor of the invoice.
+9.4 The Barrister shall send to the Solicitor an invoice setting out the Barrister's fees in respect of the Services or part of the Services in accordance with any payment schedule agreed with the Solicitor, promptly on request by the Solicitor or otherwise as may be appropriate given the nature and circumstances of the Case.

+9.5 The Solicitor shall pay to the Barrister any sums properly due on the Barrister's invoice in accordance with any payment schedule agreed by the Solicitor and the Barrister or otherwise within 60 days of receipt by the Solicitor of the invoice.